Image: DOC

 Hatching

-You should see the egg start to hatch around mid to late January, or the start of February.
-This is the busiest time for DOC rangers, as flies are a major problem at the hatching stage when the weather is hot.
+Eggs start to hatch around mid to late January, or the start of February.
+This is the busiest time for DOC rangers, as flies are a major problem at the hatching stage when the weather is hot and the wind calm.

 Why we incubate hatching eggs

 To help prevent this, we spray nests with insect repellent that has been specially formulated to be safe for the birds.
-We spray pipped eggs when they’re moved to the incubator, and again when the hatched chick returns to the nest.
+We spray the nest when pipped eggs are moved to the incubator, and again when the hatched chick returns to the nest.
+While the hatching egg is in the incubator the parents incubate a dummy egg.

 Adult albatross with chick in guard stage.